bartvanerp/SPSsite/content/info/main.md

       alt="3333"
     />
     <figcaption class="numbered">
-      SPS Labs diagram.
+      SPS Labs Organization.
     </figcaption>
   </figure>
 </div>

 ### How to enroll SPS?
 Are you a student interested in doing a project with us?
-Our research covers an extensive range of subjects on signal processing, the courses we offer, provide you effective guidance to build up skills in a practice-based learning environment, introduce you to real-world experiences, and acquire a solid knowledge!

-For more information, visit our sections for the Bachelor and Master's programs.
+Our research covers an extensive range of subjects on signal processing, and our courses provide effective guidance to build up skills in a practice-based learning environment, introduce you to real-world experiences, and acquire solid knowledge!
+For more information, visit the sections for the Bachelor and Master's programs.